Forklift Truck Training

 Forklift Truck Operator Training

-Adequate training means sufficient for the job which, for fork lift truck operators, will be measured in days rather than hours.
+Adequate training means sufficient for the job which, for forklift truck operators, takes days rather than hours.

 As well as being a legal requirement there are sound safety and commercial reasons for ensuring that operators are properly trained.
 Lost time due to injury has financial implications as do damaged goods, buildings and trucks.
 Skilled operators have fewer accidents.